The birth control ring is a soft, flexible ring. Hormones in the ring help prevent

 Like the birth control pill

-or patch, a woman uses the birth
+or patch, a woman uses

 At the end of the third week, on the same day of the week it was inserted and about